odhran-kainos/blog/post/28 - Build Tools as Pure Functional Programs.md

-step: extending a Bazel build with a newly-built executable is no different from building anything else: you get all the same parallelism, caching and queryability when building such extensions as you do when building your "main" project.
+step: extending a Bazel build with a newly-built executable is no different from building anything else: you get all the same parallelism, caching and queryability when building such extensions as you do when building your "main" project. `compile`/`proguard`/`package`, rather than being builtin operations to your "build program", become just another intermediate result to build in the process of building your project.

-And while the syntax may differ in arbitrary ways (e.g. with all the `ctx.blah` prefixes), you may recognize the introduction of `ctx.run` "builtin" function as exactly the same transformation you often see in Lisp textbooks, from:
+While the syntax may differ in arbitrary ways (e.g. with all the `ctx.blah` prefixes), you may recognize the introduction of `ctx.run` "builtin" function as exactly the same transformation you often see in Lisp textbooks, from: